OnePath: Efficient and Privacy-Preserving Decision Tree Inference in the Cloud: Efficient and Privacy-preserving Decision Tree Inference in the Cloud

 \subsection{Secure Decision Tree Traversal}

 With the evaluation results at internal nodes, we now describe how to securely generate the inference result.
-Since we utilize the properties of FE to obtain the evaluation results of internal nodes on the prediction path, we have to prevent the prediction path leakage while generating the inference results, and neither $CS_1$ nor $CS_2$ can derive the correct prediction path.
+The protocol $\pi_{SINE}$ ensures that neither server can infer the input, the feature indexes, and the threshold values of internal nodes.
+Since we utilize the properties of FE to obtain the evaluation results of internal nodes on the prediction path, we have to prevent the prediction path leakage while generating the inference results, and neither $CS_1$ nor $CS_2$ can derive the correct prediction path. \looseness=-1

-The process of the secure decision tree traversal is as shown in Fig. \ref{Protocol2}.
-At step 1, $CS_1$ and $CS_2$ perform secure internal node evaluation on the root node of a decision tree, and $CS_1$ gets the true evaluation result $R_1$.
-If the result $R_1>0.5$, $CS_1$ selects the right subtree and conversely the left subtree.
+We design the secure decision tree traversal protocol $\pi_{SDTT}$ to achieve the above objective.
+The process of $\pi_{SDTT}$ is as shown in \autoref{Protocol2}.
+At step 1, $CS_1$ and $CS_2$ perform protocol $\pi_{SINE}$ on the root node of a decision tree, and $CS_1$ gets the true evaluation result $R_1$.
+If the result $R_1>0.5$, $CS_1$ selects the right subtree and conversely, the left subtree.
 The $CS_1$ decrypts the index of the first node of the subtree $\mathbf{E_{T_2}}$ and subsequently sends this subtree $\mathbf{E_{T_2}}$ to $CS_2$.
 The $CS_2$ decrypts the index of the root node and sends this index to the $CS_1$.
-Then the dual-cloud performs $\pi_{SINE}$ on this node and the $CS_1$ sends the result $R_1$ to the $CS_2$ to finally get the result $R_2$.
-At this point, $CS_2$ knows which subtree to select next.
+Then the two-cloud performs $\pi_{SINE}$ on this node and the $CS_1$ sends the result $R_1$ to the $CS_2$ to finally get the result $R_2$.
+At this point, $CS_2$ knows which subtree to select next. \looseness=-1

 Similarly, the $CS_2$ decrypts the index of the root node of the subtree $\mathbf{E_{T_3}}$ and sends the subtree to the $CS_1$, which decrypts the index and sends it to the $CS_2$.
 Then the $CS_1$ leads the node evaluation and cooperates with $CS_2$ to get the evaluation result.
-As shown in step 4 in Fig. \ref{Protocol2}, $CS_1$ and $CS_2$ perform operations similar to step 2 for nodes in even layers.
+As shown in step 4 in \autoref{Protocol2}, $CS_1$ and $CS_2$ perform operations similar to step 2 for nodes in even layers.
 Nodes in odd layers mimic the calculation of step 3. $CS_1$ and $CS_2$ continue to iterate until the leaf node is reached and send the leaf value to the $DU$.
 Note that the leaf value is encrypted and the $DU$ can get the true prediction result with $sk_3$.